 About the CGRB Computational Infrastructure:

-The Center for Genome Research and Biocomputing maintains an extensive and well-managed infrastructure consisting of a distributed service architecture, a greater than 5000-processor computer cluster and a secure private 1G/10G/40G/100G network (see figure 1).
-Each machine has internal hard drive disk space for operating system and scratch, but is also connected to 4.5PB of NFS shared disk space.
+The Center for Genome Research and Biocomputing maintains an extensive and well-managed computational research infrastructure consisting of a distributed service architecture, a greater than 6000-processor computer cluster and a secure private 1G/10G/40G/100G network (see figure 1).
+Each machine has internal hard drive disk space for operating system and scratch, but is also connected to 8.5PB of NFS shared disk space.
 The CGRB encourages high-volume users to contribute to the computational infrastructure.
-Users are charged $55, $102, and $150 per/month for maintaining each processing machine, web/database server, and file server, respectively.
+Users are charged $88, $114, and $167 per/month for maintaining each processing machine, web/database server, and file server, respectively.
 The nodes are provided at the highest priority to the specific project and provided upon request at a lower priority to other CGRB researchers.
-Thus, subsets of cluster nodes are dedicated to specific research projects, but they function as part of a unified cluster when needed for intensive jobs.
+Thus, subsets of cluster nodes are dedicated to specific research projects, but they function as part of a unified cluster when needed for intensive jobs for research projects that could not otherwise be done.
 This priority-based scheduling has proven quite successful, both in terms of end-user satisfaction and in the execution of systems administration activities.
 Computational requirements are constantly re-evaluated and new hardware is integrated as needed.

 CGRB Biocomputing Group: